To mark National Clean Air Day (19th June), we’ve teamed up with National Trust Cymru and RSPB to …

 Choose a quit date together, maybe after a weekend or during school holidays.
 Let them be part of the decision so it feels like theirs, not yours.

-Clear out anything they’ve been using vapes, pouches, or chargers.
+Clear out anything they’ve been using cigarettes, pouches, vapes (incl chargers).
 Do it together if they’re willing.
 It can feel like a fresh start.

 Talk through tricky moments ahead of time.
 Think about school toilets, hanging out with certain friends, or walking past the shop.
 Help them plan what they’ll do or say.